Thang Nguyen 555

 Back to those prison-turned-makeshift camps.
 Slamming doors vs Sliding doors (“When you look behind there was no open door”).
 At the time, I barely got my US Passport – and my “GoFundMe” (for youngsters who could only relate to crowdsourcing) were typed letters and licked stamps to all in my address book.

 In Hongkong, I offered any help I could: relief supplies, ESL classes, entertainment events and church-sitting (on my second tour).
 Hong Kong Island lock-ins were fed up with camp foods e.g. sardines just as we fish-sticks back on Wake Island.
-My multiple collections got good exchange rates into HK dollars, which then be spent on international stamps (I sneaked those par-avion letters in my shoes end of each day (out) and hot chili (in) for them.
-I would never forget that lone shirtless survivor – a half-Chinese boy who stuttered.

-After 2 tours of student-loan deferral for relief services, like a short-sleeves Mormon, – while distributing needed supplies – I remembered being on the receiving end of a Coke and a sandwich on Subic Bay by a nun and a priest (what else could a communication major do to counsel – as an example – 2 raped and forced-by-circumstances cannibalism survivors – besides being there – upstairs of Jubilee prison for a show of support).
+After 2 tours (thanks to student-loan payment deferral program), like a good short-sleeves Mormon, steward of blessing– I was distributing needed supplies to near-death fellow countrymen, before suddenly remembered I was myself was on the receiving end of a Coke and a sandwich on Subic Bay ( a nun and a priest – pastorally handed out).
+What else could a communication major do to give counsel to – as an example – 2 raped and forced-by-circumstances cannibalism survivors – besides being there – upstairs of that Jubilee prison for a show of support).
+Again, with culture shock and catharsis, I found in giving there is healing.

 Our Father in Heaven, our father in homeland…: